 - Direct Loads GIS KMZ (Direct Loads Include Wastewater, Rapid Infiltration Basins, Large Monitored Septic Systems, and Developed Land Spray Irrigation)

 Each BMP is developed following a Protocol that was approved by the Chesapeake Bay Program Partnership.
 The Protocol and detailed reports for each BMP are available at the links below.
+A Quick Reference Guide provides general information about a BMP and how it functions within the Chesapeake Bay Program reporting and modeling structure.
+This Guide provides a single place to learn key information about most BMPs.

 - Protocol for the Development, Review, and Approval of Loading and Effectiveness Estimates for Nutrient and Sediment Controls in the Chesapeake Bay Watershed Model.